AdobeDocs/analytics-platform.en/help/data-views/persistence.md

 ### What's the difference between Allocation and Attribution?

 **Allocation**: Think of allocation as "data transformation" of the dimension.
-Allocation happen before filtering.
+Allocation happens before filtering.
 If you create a filter, it will key off of the transformed dimension.

 **Attribution**: How am I distributing the credit of a metric to the dimension that it is applied to?
 Attribution happens after filtering.